 Acceptance and use of the Internet may not continue to develop at historical rates and a sufficiently broad base of consumers may not adopt or continue to use the Internet and other online services as a medium of commerce.
 Demand for Internet services and products are subject to a high level of uncertainty and are subject to significant pricing pressure, especially in Asia-Pacific.
 In addition, even if consumers do adopt and continue to use online services, we do not expect a significant increase in revenues until the economy begins to improve generally.
 As a result, we cannot be certain that a viable market for our IBX hubs will materialize.
 If the market for our IBX hubs grows more slowly than we currently anticipate, our revenues will not grow and our operating results will suffer.
-If we cannot grow revenues while reducing costs, we may not be able to comply with the covenants in our credit facility.
-If we breach the credit facility, the banks could require repayment of all amounts previously drawn down and we do not have sufficient cash reserves to repay such amounts.
+If we cannot grow revenues while reducing costs we may not be able to meet our debt service obligations when due.
+If we are unable to meet our debt service obligations our lenders could require immediate repayment of all amounts outstanding, and we do not have sufficient cash reserves to repay such amounts.